 As your coursework is winding down, it is time to start preparing to graduate.
 The graduation process can be very complex and challenging, but the Graduate School is available to advise you on the best way to complete the steps to graduation.
 The Director of Graduate Studies in your department is also a valuable resource for making this process as painless as possible.

 Because the Graduation process is complex and dependent upon your degree, refer to the Steps to Graduation for specifics.
 The Graduate School publishes the current deadlines, for your convenience.
-Knowing those deadlines and being proactive is one of the best ways to keep this process simple, and to ensure that you are able to participate in the Graduate Hooding Ceremony, where students, faculty, staff, and families are able to share in the celebration of your achievement.
+Knowing those deadlines and being proactive is one of the best ways to keep this process simple, and to ensure that you are able to participate in the Graduate Hooding Ceremony, where friends and family are able to share in the celebration of your achievement.